 Taman Negara Map

-The Taman Negara location is roughly in the center of Peninsular Malaysia and is spread over three states with the largest area in Pahang, followed by Kelantan and then Terengganu.
+The Taman Negara location is roughly in the centre of Peninsular Malaysia.
+It is spread over three states with the largest area in Pahang, followed by Kelantan and then Terengganu.

-Below is a Taman Negara national park map so that you can get a better idea of the park’s position.
+Below is a Taman Negara national park map so that you can get a better idea of the park’s position as well as a map of the main trails that you can take without a guide.

 Getting To Taman Negara From KL